Lightning Greaves card art

 How often is Lightning Greaves drawn in a Commander game?

-Does casting Lightning Greaves actually help you win?
+Does casting Lightning Greaves correlate with winning?

 Is Lightning Greaves legal in Commander?